montlaur/montlaur.github.io/_retrospective/2021-05-03-où-sont-mes-amis-morts.md

   **(Where are my Dead Friends?)**

   Crowd of dead comrades, their faces covered with blood.
-Recurring nightmare of the painter who endlessly relives his battles.
+Recurring nightmare of the artist who endlessly relives his battles.

   Lest we forget!